sandeepkasaragod/workshop_temp/running_bioinfo_pipeline-1.md

 ```

 ## 1.8 Task 5
-Go through each folder of the results section and list down the each folders/directory
-created by the Artic_nf workflow.
+Go through each folder of the result section and list down each folders/directory created by the Artic_nf workflow.
 Example command given below.

 ```
 ls -lh results/dorado_basecaller